- Academic Affairs

 UMB is not the immigration sponsor of employees on OPT, unless they earned their degree at UMB.
 F-1 students on OPT remain under the immigration sponsorship of the university where they earned their degree while on OPT.

 Individuals that have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.

 Individuals that have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.
-Individuals may also present their expired/expiring EAD card AND their I-20 reflecting a recommendation for the STEM extension, if their STEM OPT extension is still pending with USCIS.
+Individuals also may present their expired/expiring EAD card AND their I-20 reflecting a recommendation for the STEM extension, if their STEM OPT extension is still pending with USCIS.
 Employment is authorized beginning on the expiration date of the EAD card and ending on the date of USCIS' written decision on the pending extension application, but not to exceed 180 days.

 If an employee approaches you for assistance with the extension application, follow the below steps.

 - Request a fillable copy of Form I-983 Training Plan from the International Office — we have pre-populated some fields to make this easier for you.